The Learning Progression Frameworks (LPFs)

 The LPFs help you understand the breadth and complexity of students' knowledge, skills, and attitudes in reading, writing, and mathematics.

-The signposts and illustrations of the frameworks provide rich insights into the comprehensive set of knowledge and skills that students need in reading, writing, and mathematics.
+The signposts and illustrations of the frameworks provide rich insights into the comprehensive sets of knowledge and skills that students need in reading, writing, and mathematics.
 They clearly show what students need to know and be able to do if their learning is to be successful.
+These sets of knowledge and skills are described in documents that should be familiar to New Zealand teachers, in particular the Literacy Learning Progressions and the achievement objectives for mathematics in the NZC.

 Understanding the breadth and complexity of the frameworks helps you to ensure that your local curriculum is sufficiently comprehensive and challenging, so that students have the opportunity to develop and apply the knowledge and skills they need in reading, writing, and mathematics.